codecbeast/Obstacle_Avoidance_Robot/README.md

 # Obstacle_Avoidance_Robot
-This project uses LED for display
+This project uses LCD for display